cypress-io/cypress/DEPLOY.md

 ### Steps to Publish a New Version

-0. Make sure that if there is a new [`cypress-example-kitchensink`][cypress-example-kitchensink] version, the corresponding dependency in `packages/example` has been updated to that new version.
+0. Make sure that if there is a new [`cypress-example-kitchensink`][https://github.com/cypress-io/cypress-example-kitchensink/releases] version, the corresponding dependency in `packages/example` has been updated to that new version.
 1. Make sure that you have the correct environment variables set up before proceeding.
     - You'll need Cypress AWS access keys in `aws_credentials_json`, which looks like this:
         ```text